Avinash-Murugappan/SWE642-Tasks/README.md

-## Tasks Performed in Software Engineering in World Wide Web
+## Tasks Performed in SWE642-Software Engineering in World Wide Web

 Focused on, <br>
 - Client-side and server-side software design and development. <br>